trshant-sugoi/stackedit/drafts/2019-02-05-bloom-filter.md

 ```
 I am going to use this class later.

+As we can see, it is quite useful for checking uniqueness and availability of the data, depending on the answer seeked for is positive or negative.

 ---
 As we are concerned with the
 Here is how the interaction between the client/server will take place: